maxdesalle/website/content/startup-ideas.md

 Congrats!
 You paid a one-time fee, and got in exchange a reasonable tax rate, for life (of course, part of the deal should include that the country/government should put up a collateral that gets seized if they increase the tax rate subsequently, this could be done using crypto and an oracle system to detect the change and liquidate the country/state's collateral position) for very very very rich people.
 Kind of unethical as the rest of the population is still forced to pay normal taxes.

 But now, you can raise $100,000 from 10,000 people and do the same!
-Then $10,000 from 100,000.
+Then $10,000 from 100,000 people.
 Then $1000 from 1,000,000 people. etc. Force governments to lower their tax rates and become efficient.

 ---